-(5) if the person is a close contact of a probable case, the date the probable case receives a negative test result from a COVID-19 PCR test that was undertaken after the COVID-19 rapid antigen test from which the person became a probable case.
+(5) if the person is a close contact of a probable case, the date the probable case receives a negative test result from a COVID-19 PCR test that was undertaken within 48 hours after the COVID-19 rapid antigen test from which the person became a probable case.

-Note: a close contact of a probable case may end self-quarantine early if the probable case receives a negative COVID-19 PCR test result before the 7 day self-isolation period.
+Note: a close contact of a probable case may end self-quarantine early if the probable case receives a negative COVID-19 PCR test result before the seven day self-isolation period provided that the COVID-19 PCR test is undertaken within 48 hours of the COVID-19 rapid antigen test.